 The Council carries out a rolling programme that ensures that all Property, Plant and Equipment required to be revalued at least every five years.
 All valuations were carried out in-house.
 Valuations of land and buildings were carried out in accordance with the methodologies and basis for estimation set out in the professional standards of the Royal Institute of Chartered Surveyors (RICS).
 The Valuation basis i.e. Depreciated Replacement Cost is based on a depreciated modern equivalent asset (excluding borrowing costs), market value and fair value is based on estimated price agreed between willing parties and based on local comparable information.
 During the year, the Council was informed via the Department for Communities and Local Government, that nationally the Discount Rate for Social Housing was to increase from 34% to 42%.
-This amounted to £56.745m of the overall revaluation increase, which represents the exceptional item on the face of the Comprehensive Income and Expenditure Statement.
+This amounted to £66.691m of the overall revaluation increase.